Tunisia player 'fakes injury' to end fast

 This coincided with the time of sunset, which is when Iftar - the breaking of the fast usually with dates and water - begins for Muslims observing Ramadan.

-Neither Hassen nor the Tunisian football federation have yet commented on the timing of the two injury breaks.
+The Tunisian football federation has yet commented on the timing of the two injury breaks.

+But goalkeeper Hassen tweeted: "I was hurt, bruv" along with laughing emojis, in response to fellow footballer Chaker Alhadhur's jokey comment: "It's all right now, we know you were pretending."

 All eyes will be on Tunisia's goalkeeper when the team plays its next friendly against Spain on 9 June.